AI Agents Need Real-Time Data

 AI agents will need the fourth.

-That is why real-time is becoming a practical advantage.
-Not because every fact needs to be updated every second, but because every fact needs a time model.
 Some facts are stable.
 Some decay slowly.
 Some expire as soon as the customer acts.
-Some only become meaningful when you can read the slope.
+Some only become useful when you can read the slope.

-And in the agent era, the brands that can show what is true now will beat the brands that can only describe what used to be true.
+Brands that can show what is true now will beat brands that can only describe what used to be true.

 Related Posts